 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

 I visited Windsor on a day trip a couple of weeks ago, and I had a fabulous time!
-Windsor is a lovely town, and I definitely recommend squeezing in a visit whilst you’re in London.
-To help you plan the perfect day trip to Windsor and Eton I’ve written up this one day itinerary, covering all of the very best things to do and see!
+To help you plan the perfect day trip to Windsor and Eton I’ve written up this one day itinerary which covers all of the top attractions of both towns.

 Table of Contents